Howard County Public School System: 1970s

 With the development of Columbia, the school system shifted its emphasis on neighborhood schools.
 The school board faced complaints of children from new developments in Columbia being districted in outlying underutilized schools because the developer promised a "Columbia School System" in its sales marketing.
-In 1972 the Office of Civil Rights questioned the lack of African Americans in administrative positions.
-Dr. Goedeke responded by saying there was a lack of qualified applicants, and that African American teachers who ran colored schools prior to integration were "teacher-principals" or "teachers-in-charge" who were not qualified as administrators under present-day considerations.
+In 1972, the Office of Civil Rights questioned the lack of African-Americans in administrative positions.
+Goedeke, chief of public education, responded by saying there was a lack of qualified applicants, and that African-American teachers who ran colored schools prior to integration were "teacher-principals" or "teachers-in-charge" who were not qualified as administrators under present-day considerations.

 In 1974, school budgets produced a surplus of $200,000 from bond investments that were returned to the general funds.

 Future County Executive Charles I. Ecker was brought on as superintendent for Howard County schools, serving until 1989.

 In 1976, arbiter Robert I. Bloch ruled that the school selection board had improperly used race and non-professional factors in the review of Charles Griffin for pupil personnel supervisor.

 The county opened the first conjoined elementary school and middle school with Dasher Green Elementary and Owen Brown Middle.
-Wilde Lake High School was the first high school in Columbia to open (1971) and Wilde Lake Middle School was the first middle school to open (1969).
+Wilde Lake High School was the first high school in Columbia to open (1971), and Wilde Lake Middle School was the first middle school to open (1969).

 1980s

 Prior membership in the school board was by selection.
-In 1982, William Manning became the first African American elected to the 118-year-old school board.
+In 1982, William Manning became the first African-American elected to the 118-year-old school board.

 In 1984, each school was supplied with 23–45 Apple IIe computers, starting the first education efforts in programming.